bibek22/blog/content/simulations/piCollision.md

 date: 2019-04-27 22:28
 category: Physics
 authors: Bibek Gautam
-slug: calculate-pi-md
+slug: calculate-pi-with-block-collisions
 Stylesheets: stylepi.css
 inbodyjs: /js/piCollision.js, /js/block.js
 JavaScripts: p5.min.js, p5.dom.min.js, p5.sound.min.js
 Summary: An extremely computationally inefficient way to calculate pi.
 Inspired from a 3Blue1Brown <a href='https://www.youtube.com/watch?v=HEfHFsfGXjs'>video</a>...

 If you're unsure what this is about, watch this awesome [video](https://www.youtube.com/watch?v=jsYwFizhncE) that explains everything.
-Code for this simulation is available on my [github](https://github.com/bibek22/blog).
+You can find the code for this simulation on [github](https://github.com/bibek22/blog).

 But let me explain the setup here anyway.
 So, you have two blocks on a frictionless surface free to move in one direction.